SirClearPixels/BlockBack/README.md

 - Rebarking Logs: To restore the bark on a stripped log, simply right-click the stripped log while holding an axe.
 - Digging Paths: To undo a dirt path, right-click on a path block while holding a shovel.
+- Un-Tilling Farmland: To "untill" farmland, right click on farmland while olding a hoe.

 ### Configuration